-During your first visit, a dentist will review your dental and medical history.
+During your first visit, Dr. Dinh will review your dental and medical history.
 For diagnosis, they will examine your teeth and take X-rays of your mouth.
 From there, the dentist will explain any issues and help you choose options for treatment.
-We typically proceed with cleaning at a time that is most convenient for you.
+We typically proceed with cleaning at that time or at a time that is most convenient for you.

 In our office we take digital full mouth X-rays.
 This is a focused beam of X-Ray particles through bone which produces an image on special film, showing the structure through which it passed.
 This gives the familiar black and white images that doctors and dentists use to diagnose problems.
 X-rays are a necessary part of the diagnostic process, and not to use them could lead to undiagnosed disease.
 Without an X-ray of the whole tooth, and supporting bone and gum tissues, there is no real way to detect infection or pathology that requires attention.